jhoerr/cloudmesh-manual/docs/_sources/installation/install.rst.txt

    cloudmesh-installer install cloud -e

 It will take a while to install.
 On newer machines 1 minute, on older significant longer.
-You can than test if you sucessfully installed it by issueing the command
+You can than test if you successfully installed it by issuing the command

 .. code:: bash